By Caleb Luketic, Steelers Correspondent, Mon, Mar 16th 11:40pm EDT

 Fantasy Impact: DWill has shown that, with opportunity, he can produce.
 He was a solid RB2 to start last year with Stewart out.
 Now Stewart and Tolbert are both gone, leaving DWill staring at a potential workhorse situation.
 Throw in that Newton isn't running with his busted ankle and Dwill looks primed for fantasy glory.

-By Scott Whitfield, Panthers Correspondent, Fri, Sep 12th 5:20pm EDT
+By Scott Whitfield, Steelers Correspondent, Fri, Sep 12th 5:20pm EDT

 Ed Werder of ESPN reports that Panthers RB DeAngelo Williams 'did some running today, but still has pain.
 Barring unexpected improvement, he's not likely to pay Sunday vs. Lions.'
 (Source: Ed Werder on Twitter